Nature711/nature711.github.io/content/Atlas/A Poem, a Court, and a Quiet Faith.md

 Looking back now, that was a time when life felt *simpler*.
 No AI, no tangled relationships, no constant flood of distractions.
 Just a girl at her desk, chasing better grades, holding onto small things — like this poem — and feeling *complete*.

-Now, I have more, yet I often drift in the endless ocean of possibilities, lost in the pull of “what-ifs.”
+Now, I have more, yet I often drift in the endless ocean of possibilities, lost in the pull of “*what-ifs*.”
 And sometimes, I wish I could return to that desk, that poem, that quiet certainty — and remember how it felt to have **enough**.